 Drop Smoking Today With These Effective Strategies

 You need to make your smoking cessation as easy as you can.
 Quitting cold turkey is definitely not recommended.
 95% of the time, people who try to quit smoking using the cold turkey method will begin smoking again shortly after trying to quit.
-Nicotine is highly addictive, so try using medication, therapy, or a patch.
-This will help you to get through the early stages of withdrawal, and will make it easier to stop smoking.
+Nicotine is highly addictive, so try using a medication, therapy, or a patch.
+This will help you to get through the early stages of withdrawal and will make it easier to stop smoking.

 If you want to drop smoking, join a support group.
 Working with other people who are quitting or who have quit smoking can help you to stay focused on your ultimate goal.
 These people will offer you guidance, support, and advice on how to stop.
 To locate a support group near you, check with churches, recreational centers, or community colleges in your area.

 Take note of all of the methods that you plan to use to stop smoking.
 Customize this list to your life and needs, in order to stop effectively.
 What works for someone else may not work for you.
-You must learn the best techniques for you.
+You must learn the best techniques for yourself.
 Making a list for yourself of your own methods will help you reach your goal.

 Obtain the support of your loved ones in helping you drop smoking.
 It is vital you tell them you need and value their support, and you can do without them being judgmental.
 Remind them that you may have times of frustration and irritability and ask them to bear with you.
 It’s not easy to quit smoking, and you should be sure you have your loved ones’ support during this process.